 A City Year is more than just a gap year

 During my senior year of high school, my parents really wanted me to take a gap year.
 Service and giving back to the community are a big part of how I was raised.
-My mom brought up the idea of doing City Year.
 My friends and family were familiar with City Year and its mission to help students stay in school and on track to graduation.
 Once I decided to apply, they were very supportive even though it meant moving to New York City on my own.

 I was almost 18 when I started my AmeriCorps year, and I was a little intimidated at first.
 Most of the other AmeriCorps members on my team were between 22 and 24, so I felt like I had a lot to learn.
 I quickly realized that while I didn't have the same academic credentials as my teammates, I still had something to contribute to my team and my students.
 During high school, I attended and tutored in inner-city schools in Washington, DC, so I had relevant real-world experiences in terms of what it would be like to serve as an AmeriCorps member.
 Plus, I think it was helpful to have a recent high school graduate on the team because many of my team members had forgotten what middle school was like.
 This made me really confident and still helps me to remember that my life experiences are important, relevant and unique assets I can bring to the table in my college career and beyond.